-We’ve all been there … simply driving down the road and suddenly the driver of another vehicle decides to cut us off, to tailgate us, drive waaay too fast or simply be an idiot trying something new.
+We’ve all been there … simply driving down the road and suddenly the driver of another vehicle decides to cut us off, to tailgate us, or simply be an idiot trying something new.

 What do you do when this happens?
-Some will keep driving, trying to ignore or simply get away from the intruder; while others would like to teach the other driver “a lesson” by responding and making things sometimes worse … this is referred to as road rage.
+Some will keep driving, trying to ignore, or simply get away from the intruder.
+And others would like to teach the other driver “a lesson” by responding and making things sometimes worse … this is referred to as road rage.

 Road rage is different from aggressive driving.
 According to the National Highway Traffic Safety Administration (NHTSA), aggressive driving is described as the following activity: “the operation of a motor vehicle in a manner that endangers or is likely to endanger persons or property”.

-There have been thousands of cases of people dying or being injured due to road rage, an estimated 1500 people are injured or die every year as a result of road rage.
+There have been thousands of cases of people dying or receiving injuries due to road rage.
+An estimated 1500 people are injured or die every year as a result of road rage.
 Below you can find two stories published on www.healthday.com that unfortunately are not an exception, but a rather common occurrence on the road:

 - In Truckee, California, 25-year-old Timothy Brooks flew into a rage after another car cut him off on the highway.
 He followed the offending car to a bagel shop where the driver, 47-year-old Robert Ash, had stopped to eat.
 After yelling at the older man, Brooks attacked him, stabbing him to death with a knife.
 Brooks was convicted of second-degree murder.

-The two cases above and many others are actually triggered not only by stress, anger or rage, but by an underlying disorder (very often undiagnosed) called Intermittent Explosive Disorder, aka IED, which if left untreated can lead to terrible situations.
-The disorder can affect up to 7% of the population and it does not depend on your social status or ordinary behavior, because it can be triggered in any moment by anything.
+The two cases above and many others are actually triggered not only by stress, anger, or rage but by an underlying disorder (very often undiagnosed) called Intermittent Explosive Disorder, aka IED.
+If left untreated, it can lead to terrible situations.
+The disorder can affect up to 7% of the population and it does not depend on your social status or ordinary behavior, because it can be triggered at any moment by anything.

-When we are behind the wheel sometimes we are completely different people, especially if we have had a bad day/week, a little thing like someone stealing your parking spot can be perceived as a hostile behavior and can be a trigger for your behavior to change dramatically in a matter of seconds.
+When we are behind the wheel sometimes we are completely different people, especially if we have had a bad day/week.
+A little thing like someone stealing your parking spot can be perceived as hostile behavior and can be a trigger for your behavior to change dramatically in a matter of seconds.

 When someone recklessly decides to cut off a regular car, he/she is endangering not only themselves but very often the other car.
 However, when someone decides to cut off a truck then it is a thousand times more dangerous.
-Sometimes the truck simply cannot stop even if the driver reacts on time, there are no breaks that can stop abruptly a 40 ton vehicle without causing damage on what’s around it, very often flipping the vehicle and affecting the traffic around it.
+Sometimes the truck simply cannot stop even if the driver reacts on time.
+No breaks can stop abruptly a 40 ton vehicle without causing damage to what’s around it, very often flipping the vehicle and affecting the traffic around it.

-The problem with aggressive drivers is that very often they get away with it and the others have to bear the terrible consequences of their actions.
-What is scarier is that very often there are truck drivers that are instigating road rage without realistically thinking about their load, size and reasons for doing this.
-There are plenty of stories and videos out there showing how horrifying are the consequences of some truck driver’s reckless behavior.
+The problem with aggressive drivers is that very often they get away with it, and others have to bear the terrible consequences of their actions.
+What is scarier is that very often there are truck drivers that are instigating road rage without really thinking about their load, size, and reasons for doing this.
+There are plenty of stories and videos out there showing the horrifying consequences of some truck driver’s reckless behavior.